oblac/jodd-site/doc/lagarto/4+lagarto-properties.md

 non-IE browser.
 If set to `null`, all conditional comments will be part of the DOM tree.

+### renderer

+Holds an instance of `LagartoNodeHtmlRenderer` that builds the HTML string from DOM tree.
+You can tweak renderer more or add your own implementation.
+For example, you can set the case of tags and attribute names, or modify how some attributes are render.

 ## Predefined parsing modes

 There are 3 predefined parsing modes: HTML, XHTML and XML.
 They can be easily set by calling `enableXxxMode()` on `LagartoDOMBuilder`.
 These methods will configure the builder to work with HTML, XHTML or XML code.
+Besides these 3 modes, there some additional modes that can be turned on.
 Here are the details.

 ### HTML mode (default)